-Friendly Towns/Community Relationships
+Friendly Towns

-Tasman District Council enjoys Friendly Town/Communities Relationships with three towns, two in Japan and one in Holland.
-Motueka has a friendly town relationship with Kiyosato in Japan, and Richmond has a friendly town relationship with Fujimi-Machi in Japan.
+Tasman District Council enjoys Friendly Town relationships with three cities, two in Japan and one in Holland.
+Motueka has a relationship with Kiyosato, Japan and Richmond with Fujimi-Machi, Japan.
 There are regular exchanges of students and adults between the towns.
-Takaka has a Friendly Towns Relationship with Grootegast in Holland, and the Tasman District Council has a Friendly Communities Relationship with Grootegast Council.
-These relationships foster and encourage economic and cultural relations between the areas.
+A District-wide friendly town arrangement exists between Grootegaast in Holland and Tasman District.
+Both parties are using this arrangement to encourage economic and cultural relations between our two districts.

-- Three yearly elections, with the next scheduled for October 2013. - Preparation of the Annual Plan and Annual Report.
+- Three yearly elections, with the next scheduled for October 2013 - Preparation of the Annual Plan and Annual Report.